GSA/icam-fisma/_ac-rev/04_collection-29-292.md

 <p>
 1. If you <i>don’t</i> have a policy that enumerates enterprise-level ICAM standards and procedures, or your existing ICAM policies <i>don’t</i> provide targets or frequency for the review of user privileges for network and system access, please respond with <i>N/A</i>.</p>
 <p>
-2. If your ICAM policy dictates the timelines and frequency of user privilege reviews, please provide this target for Metric 2.9.1. </p>
+2. If your ICAM policy dictates the timelines and frequency of user privilege reviews, please provide these target(s) for Metric 2.9.1. </p>

 ![focus  logo](../img/focus.png){:style="width:40px;float:left;"}
 <style>